hbux/ElancoRebatesProject/README.md

 Ultimately, the client was happy final product as well as with the technologies used for this application.
 A few weeks later, the client asked if a non-technical recorded demo could be made of the application, as client's upper management will watch.

 As the client is apart of a very large company, a vast change to the customer experience of submitting rebates, developed by students, is not feasible.
 This will need to be authorised by upper management.

-:exclamation: **Important update for Elanco Rebates Project**

-The live webpage for the application has been halted as of **13/07/2022**, this is due to the incurring charges and costs to maintain the working web application.
-The incurring charges are from resources such as Azure SQL server & connected databases and the Azure form recognizer API.

-If you wish to see the **Production preview 13/07/2022**, please see [this link](#production-preview).

 ## Resources
 Below are resources and documentation links to aid with the development.